Abecoder24/se_project_aroundtheus/README.md

-# Project 3: Around The U.S.
+# Project 4: Around The U.S.

-This project dives deep into adaptive or responsive design.
+This project dives deep into adaptive or responsive design along with making the design more interactive.
-By using media queries, the design is meant to adjust and fit its contents whether the screen is being view from a mobile phone or desktop.
+By using media queries and javascript the design is meant to adjust and fit its contents whether the screen is being view from a mobile phone or desktop.
 <img src="./images/screen-shot.png">
 https://Abecoder24.github.io/se_project_aroundtheus